afanwang/library-management-system/README.md

 ## Design
 1. DB Model:  Start with data models before the logic layers.
 I used Golang `sqlc` (https://github.com/rubenv/sql-migrate) to generate the postgreSQL code.
    Build an interface for the Model logic, so the DB layer can easily mocked by `pgxmock` unit-test.

+   Database selection and reason: I choose PostgreSQL as it is currently the most used DB and it supports [mvcc](https://www.postgresql.org/docs/7.1/mvcc.html) which has much better concurrency; In addition, PostgreSQL's extensions make it easily be suitable for any usecase in the future.
+Read [1000+ PostgresQL extensions](https://gist.github.com/joelonsql/e5aa27f8cc9bd22b8999b7de8aee9d47).
+For example, the `timescaleDB` and `pgVector` are pretty popular.

 2. HTTP Handlers: Write http handler code.
 The handlers will use the model interface.
 This package uses a high performance HTTP router(https://github.com/julienschmidt/httprouter) which has better performance than the obsolete Gorilla Mux(https://github.com/gorilla/mux).